 The Council has an established Audit and Standards Committee whose remit and functions are based on the guidance set out in a CIPFA publication which identifies best practice in relation to roles and responsibilities.
-The Committee meets five times a year and receives regular reports from both the Section 151 Officer and the Head of Internal Audit.
+The Committee meets regularly and receives regular reports from both the Section 151 Officer and the Head of Internal Audit.
 Arrangements are in place for the Head of Internal Audit to report independentlyto the Audit and Standards Committee should she feel it appropriate to do so.
+The chair of the Audit and Standards Committee produced an annual report which was reported to council in December 2022 and this included the outcome of a self assessment of the work of the committee.
+No significant issues were identified as a result of this self assessment.